rvicedomini/rust-strainberry/README.md

 ## Installation

+Strainberry has been developed and tested under a Linux environment.

 ### Prerequisites

 - Rust >= 1.82

 ### Software dependencies

-Strainberry2 needs the following two bioinformatics tool to be available:
+Strainberry2 requires the following two bioinformatics tool to be available in the system:
-- samtools (tested with version 1.15)
+- samtools >= 1.15
-- minimap2 (tested with version 2.28)
+- minimap2 >= 2.27

 ### Build from source